Cheng-Xue/Hi-Phy/README.md

     Level 1 capabilities:
     1.1: Understanding the instant effect of objects in an environment when an agent applys a single force.
-    1.2: Unverstanding the instant effect of objects in an environment when an agent applys a multiple force.
+    1.2: Understanding the instant effect of objects in an environment when an agent applys a multiple force.

 **Level 2: Understanding objects movement in the environment after a force is applied.**